-Matthews Wall Anchor & Waterproofing Service has the solutions to your foundation repair needs.
+Matthews Wall Anchor & Waterproofing Services has the solutions to your foundation repair needs.
 Steel push piers can be installed to stop the current damage and prevent future damage.
 Our experts, along with Earth Contact Products (ECP) tools, the finest products available in the industry, will provide you with the best solutions for your situation.

 Steel push piers are used when there is a need to stabilize the foundation of a home or business.
 Steel I-beams are used for structural support after the foundation is stabilized.

-Steel push piers are the most used foundation repair product used throughout Pennsylvania, Ohio and West Virginia.
-Installing a push pier system, or underpinning, is a process that disperses the weight of your home and foundation to more solid surfaces deeper down in the soil via steel piers.
+Steel push piers are the most used foundation repair product used throughout Pennsylvania, Ohio, and West Virginia.
+Installing a push pier system, also known as underpinning, is a process that disperses the weight of your home and foundation to more solid surfaces deeper down in the soil via steel piers.
 Many homes in Pittsburgh and surrounding towns and counties have had this done and it’s a proven and tested method of repair.

 If your home is showing signs of foundation settlement of any kind, we at Matthews Wall Anchor & Waterproofing Service can help you.
 We have a variety of patented foundation steel push pier products that can solve settlement issues of all kinds, including the following:

 Steel push piers are used to transfer loads from the soil near the surface to deeper, more stable soil that is more suitable for load bearing.
 They are mostly used to underpin settling foundations.

 Each of our patented foundation pier systems is installed by our team of professional foundation repair experts.
 These high-strength push pier systems use the exclusive ECP manifold lifting system which allows for a gentle and precise control over lifting or stabilizing your home’s foundation.